PHIL 110: ADVENTURE OF IDEAS, HISTORICAL, FALL 2017

 Attendance: Attendance is expected and will be taken regularly; poor attendance may adversely affect your grade by 5-15 points.
 You are allowed six discretionary absences, with no penalty.
 If you go over six, I will only evaluate the legitimacy of excuses on finals day, so you need to save all your written excuses until that time; please do not show them to me until then.

-Eight Commandments of Class Conduct: Violation of the following may result in deducted points or worse: (1) Do not show up late for class; (2) Put away all electronic devices; (3) Do not sneak out of class after attendance; (4) Do not leave the room once class starts unless you tell me beforehand; (5) Do not chat with students around you.
-(6) Do not study material for a different class during this one; (7) Do not be disrespectful to me or other students in the room; (8) Do not pack your things until I tell you that class is over.
+Eight Commandments of Class Conduct: Violation of the following may result in deducted points or worse: (1) Do not show up late for class; (2) shut off and put away all electronic devices; (3) Do not sneak out of class after attendance; (4) Do not leave the room once class starts unless you tell me beforehand; (5) Do not chat with students around you.
+(6) Do not study material for a different class during this one; (7) Do not be disrespectful to me or other students in the room; (8) Do not pack your things until I tell you that class is over; (9) Do not cheat on exams and assignments; (10) Do not backslide on these commandments.

 Class Participation: Class participation is encouraged, but not required.
 When discussing controversial issues in class, please respectfully address me and your fellow students, and do not let your emotions take over.